Understanding tax in Spain is essential, not just if you live here, but also if you own property in Spain.

-A residents liability arises under a personal obligation on the basis that they are a fiscal resident and tax payer in Spain.
+A resident has a liability arises under a personal obligation on the basis that they are generally subject to tax in Spain.

 Non-residents are liable under a real obligation, where assets or rights inherited/gifted are in Spain, e.g. a house.

 This tax is calculated on declared worldwide assets owned.
 There is a tax-free allowance of €700,000 for both residents and non-residents, and Spanish residents, get an additional €300,000 allowed for their primary residence in Spain.